PrestaShop/prestashop.github.io/news/_posts/2019-12-23-open-question-not-commiting-assets-anymore.md

 These files are the concatenated, compiled and minified versions of our library files.
 These files are called “Generated files” or “assets”.

-In the PrestaShop context, using a tool like Webpack to compile our files and make sure we distribute the fewest files as possible would be great.
-This would make the installation as fast as it could be.
+In the PrestaShop context, using a tool like Webpack to compile our files and make sure we distribute the fewest files as possible is mandatory.
+It makes the installation as fast as it could be.
-But **we can’t use this kind of tools** for the following reasons :
+**We must use this kind of tools** for the following reasons :
 - Some browsers are not supporting ES6 yet
 - Our dependencies
 - The huge lines of code

-So we have to do it the old way.

 ## Problem